 In addition to historical information contained herein, this Report on Form 10-Q contains forward-looking statements relating to the Company's plans, strategies, expectations, intentions, etc. and are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 The forward-looking statements contained herein are no guarantee of future performance and are subject to certain risks and uncertainties that are difficult to predict and actual results could differ materially from those reflected in the forward-looking statements.
-These risks and uncertainties include, but are not limited to, the timing of contract negotiations and executions and the related timing of the revenue recognition related thereto, the potential cancellation of existing contracts or clients not completing projects included in the backlog, the impact of competitive products and pricing, product demand and market acceptance, new product development, key strategic alliances with vendors that resell Streamline Health products, the ability of Streamline Health to control costs, availability of products obtained from third-party vendors, the healthcare regulatory environment, healthcare information system budgets, availability of healthcare information systems trained personnel for implementation of new systems, as well as maintenance of legacy systems, fluctuations in operating results and other risk factors that might cause such differences including those discussed herein, and including, but not limited to, discussions in the most recent Form 10-K, Part I, "Item 1 Business", "Item 1A

-Risk Factors", Part II, "Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 8 Financial Statements and Supplemental Data."
+These risks and uncertainties include, but are not limited to, the timing of contract negotiations and executions and the related timing of the revenue recognition related thereto, the potential cancellation of existing contracts or clients not completing projects included in the backlog, the impact of competitive products and pricing, product demand and market acceptance, new product development, key strategic alliances with vendors that resell Streamline Health solutions, the ability of Streamline Health to control costs, availability of products obtained from third-party vendors, the healthcare regulatory environment, healthcare information systems budgets, availability of healthcare information systems trained personnel for implementation of new systems, as well as maintenance of legacy systems, fluctuations in operating results and other risk factors that might cause such differences including, those discussed herein, and including, effects of critical accounting policies and judgements, changes in accounting policies or procedures as may be required by the Financial Accounting Standards Board or other similar entities, but not limited to, discussions in the most recent Form 10-K, Part I, "Item 1 Business", "Item 1A Risk Factors", Part II, "Item 7 Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Item 8 Financial Statements and Supplemental Data."
 In addition, other written or oral statements that constitute forward-looking statements may be made by or on behalf of the Company.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which reflect management's analysis only as of the date thereof.
 The Registrant undertakes no obligation to publicly revise these forward-looking statements, to reflect events or circumstances that arise after the date hereof.
 Readers should carefully review the risk factors described in this and other documents Streamline Health Solutions, Inc. files from time to time with the Securities and Exchange Commission, including future Quarterly Reports on Form 10-Q and any Current Reports on Form 8-K.